conmeobeoi/ELT-Project-Netflix-Data-Cleaning-and-Analysis/README.md

 - **Transform**: Perform data cleaning, modeling, and transformations on the raw data.
 Load the transformed data into the Final Staging Layer.

 - **Analyze**: Conduct data analysis using SQL to answer 5 specific questions.

-## Dataset

-This dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.

 ## Data Cleaning and Transformation Tasks